 At Hands at Work, our volunteers are called by God from all over the world to serve the most vulnerable in Africa.
 Each of us has a unique story of how we were transformed when we stepped out in faith and were obedient to His call.
+Vusi shares his story and the journey that has led him to fully trust in God and serve in his home country of South Africa.

 Known to the global Hands at Work family as baba Vusi, Vusi Mabuza’s life was transformed when he was introduced to Christianity and saw people in his own community sacrificially serving others.
 His journey has taken him from Apartheid in South Africa to the hills of Swaziland.